olsenlabmit/BigSMILES/Common_Repeat_Unit_List.md

    which is not polyproplyene.
    For SMILES syntax, please refer to the [Daylight Chemical Information System documentation](https://www.daylight.com/dayhtml/doc/theory/theory.smiles.html)

-5. The repeat units are written in their canonical orientation; e.g. vinyl repeat units are written as CC(R).
+5. In general, the repeat units are written in their canonical orientation; e.g. vinyl repeat units are written as CC(R).

 ## Common repeat units and their equivalent string replacements